2024 Best Applied Economics Schools in the Plains States Region

 Applied Economics is above average in terms of popularity with it being the #534 most popular degree program in the country.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 3 colleges and universities when compiling its 2024 Best Applied Economics Schools in the Plains States Region ranking.
-When you put them all together, these colleges and universities awarded 105 degrees in applied economics during the 2020-2021 academic year.
+Combined, these schools handed out 85 degrees in applied economics to qualified students.

 The applied economics program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Applied Economics rankings.
 For our Best Overall Applied Economics School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.